FFTAI/Wiki-GRx-Pipeline/README.en.md

 2. **Train** walking policy:
     - **Isaac Gym**:
         - [Wiki-GRx-Gym](https://github.com/FFTAI/Wiki-GRx-Models/tree/mini)
-        - This repository provides the code for training walking policy for GRx in Isaac Gym.
+        - This repository provides the code for training walking policy for Fourier GRx in Isaac Gym.

 3. **Deploy** on real robot 🤖:
     - [Wiki-GRx-Deploy](https://github.com/FFTAI/Wiki-GRx-Deploy/tree/mini)
-    - This repository provides the code for deploying the walking policy on the real robot.
+    - This repository provides the code for deploying the walking policy on the Fourier GRx real robot.

 ## 参考文档